 - Areas of improvement since last review

 If your manager or HR department gave you a form to fill out, that’s fine—but, most likely, it only exists for documentation purposes.
-To wow your manager, make sure everything in this outline is covered in your employee self appraisal, even if you have to add extra sections or pages.
+If you really want to wow your manager, make sure everything in this outline is covered in your employee self appraisal, even if you have to add extra sections or pages.

-If you’re a significant contributor to a work project, it should be on this list.
-Don’t just write the name of the project; make sure you also highlight the project’s status, what your involvement was, and the impact this project had on the company.
+For example: If you’re a significant contributor to a project, include it in this section.
+And don’t just write the name of the project; make sure you also highlight the project’s status, what your involvement was, and the impact this project had on the company.
 These details are important to your manager because:

-- They care about the projects you’re working on, and want to know its status and other key details.
+- They care about the projects you’re working on and want to know their status and other key details.

 - They care about what’s occupying your time, as opposed to other projects you could be working on.